-We continually work to improve the curriculum:
+While no major changes were made last year, we continually work to improve the curriculum:

-Implemented a series of orientation and graduate preparation courses (i.e., general orientation, writing, stats) to be taken prior to enrolling in the first course.
-As we cannot require these courses, we are working on different approaches to better direct students into these modules/courses.

-- SPS faculty continue to refer students to our online tutorial platform, SmartThinking. - Built rubrics and provided tutorials and coaching to assist with APA and general writing.
-Several classes updated resources and changed assignments (e.g., scaffolding, argument maps) to help students build stronger arguments.
+- Implemented a series of orientation and graduate preparation courses (i.e., general orientation, writing, stats) to be taken prior to enrolling in the first course.
+As we cannot require these courses, we are working on different approaches to better direct students into these modules/courses. - SPS faculty continue to refer students to our online tutorial platform, SmartThinking. - Built rubrics and provided tutorials and coaching to assist with APA and general writing.
+Several classes updated resources and changed assignments (e.g., scaffolding, argument maps) to help students build stronger arguments. - ORLD 5050 has been continually updated to improve these outcomes.

-If no changes are being made, please explain why.
+If no changes are being g made, please ex plain why.